Stefano Meschiari, Ph.D.

-- Create and improve on prototype machine learning tools and pipelines to model student outcomes.
+- Created and improved on prototype machine learning tools and pipelines to model student outcomes.

-- Prototype new product ideas and internal tooling that employ machine learning, novel summary statistics and visualizations.
+- Prototyped new product ideas and internal tooling that employ machine learning, novel summary statistics and visualizations.

-- Maintain and improve the custom modeling platform.
+- Maintained and improved the custom modeling platform.
 Reduced training and scoring running time (and cloud costs) by half.

-- Back-end (Node.JS/Express, API calls to internal services, and offering new APIs and services for internal consumption)
+- Back-end (Node.JS/Express, created new APIs and services exposing new functionality to internal services)

 2012-2016, University of Texas at Austin W. J. McDonald Postdoctoral Fellow